 Our seder is now coming to a close.
-We celebrate our blessings, yet acknowledge the hunger that still plagues far too many in our communities and affirm our commitment to work together to create a hunger-free world.
+We celebrate our blessings, acknowledge the hunger that still plagues far too many in our communities and affirm our commitment to work together to create a world without hunger.

 ALL READ TOGETHER IN UNISON